 The story of the American Indians’ rapid adoption of the horse is well known.
 The horse improved the Indians’ quality of life immensely, especially in the great plains of North and South America.
 Using horses they could improve their supply of food by more successful hunts at greater distances and also be more successful in warfare.
 The horse became a source of wealth which could be traded for other valuable goods.

 Another type of exchange between continents involved disease pathogens.
 The most familiar, though tragic, disease transplant from Europe to the Americas was smallpox.
 This horrible disease hit populations of native people who had absolutely no immunity.
 The disease spread rapidly with the disastrous result that the populations of entire tribes were wiped out in many parts of the Americas.
 In the Caribbean the much- feared Carib tribe quickly disappeared due to smallpox.
 Similar tragedies occurred across North America as well.
-Another disease, syphilis, is believed to have transmitted from America back to Europe.
-Although it spread throughout Europe after 1492, there is no clear evidence of its existence there earlier.
+Another disease, syphilis, is commonly believed to have transmitted from America back to Europe.
+Although it spread widely throughout Europe after 1492, some researchers have found evidence of a less virulent form of syphilis in Europe before Columbus.
 Syphilis is a horrible and fatal disease if untreated, but it never destroyed entire populations like smallpox.

 Food crops of the Americas played a large role in the survival of the European newcomers and many of those crops were taken back to Europe greatly enriching their diet with foods such as maize, many kinds of beans, peanuts, potatoes, sweet potatoes, squash, pumpkin, tomatoes, chili peppers, cocoa, and avocados.
 Additionally certain non-food crops became important in Europe, although they could not always be grown there.
 These included tobacco, certain types of cotton, and rubber, after commercial uses for it were found.